papivot/pace-docs/PKS Cluster Access.md

  - User is default
  - Token is the base64 decoded value in the last step.

-**Note**: For regular use on non-OIDC enabled PKS clusters, once you are logged into PKS api, simply execute -
+**Note**: For regular use on non-OIDC enabled PKS clusters, simply execute -

 > `pks get-credentials [pks_clustername]`

+once you are logged into PKS api.
 This creates the necessary service accounts, ClusterRole (if needed), ClusterRoleBinding, secrets with tokens and the required kubeconfig file leveraging the token.

 ### OpenID Connect Tokens